ASaiM/hmp_mock_tests/README.md

 - `bioblend`
 - [ASaiM Galaxy instance](https://github.com/ASaiM/framework), launched and populated with tools and databases (Check also [ASaiM documentation](http://asaim.readthedocs.org/en/latest/framework/index.html))

+You need to generate an API key corresponding to your account on ASaiM Galaxy instance (in `User` menu, on top panel).

 # Usage

 Get the input datasets and EBI result data and format them: